-Meta Explains How To Use The DJI OM 4 Gimbal For iPhone Beginners
+Meta Explains How To Use The DJI OM 4 Gimbal For Beginners

-How To Use The DJI OM 4 Gimbal For iPhone For Beginners
+How To Use The DJI OM 4 Gimbal For Beginners

-Meta Reviews How To Use The DJI OM 4 Gimbal For iPhone For Beginners.
+Meta Reviews How To Use The DJI OM 4 Gimbal For Beginners.

 No more Jerky iPhone YouTube Videos!
 Inexpensive iPhone Gimbals are latest New Game Changer to achieve Super Smooth, Cinematic Quality Videos, from your iPhone!

-If you’re a Beginner iPhone Videographer shooting 4K YouTube Videos on your iPhone, you really need to use a Gimbal!
+If you’re a Beginner iPhone Videographyer shooting 4K YouTube Videos on your iPhone, you really need to use a Gimbal!
 The Video Quality Smoothness and Stability is Amazing!

-When Shooting iPhone Videography, Meta uses FiLMiC Pro and Moment Pro Camera on an Apple iPhone 12 Pro Max protected by a Moment Case.
+When Shooting iPhone Videography, Meta uses Moment Pro Camera on an Apple iPhone 12 Pro Max protected by a Moment Case.
 This Special iPhone Case supports a Drop-in M-Series Lens Interface over all 3 iPhone Cameras, which can connect to Moment Lenses or a MoonDogLabs 52mm Filter Adapter.
 Meta uses a Variable ND Filter, a Circular Polarizing Filter and a Neutral Night Filter.
 She edits her 4K YouTube Videos using Filmora.
-FiLMiC Pro and Moment Pro Camera both integrate with the DJI OM 4 Gimbal, Apple Watch and Shure MV88+ Microphone.
+Moment Pro Camera integrates with the DJI OM 4 Gimbal, Apple Watch and Apple AirPods Pro.

 How Much Does Your iPhone Weight? – This can be found at Compare iPhone Models.